projectcalico/calico/calico/reference/architecture/design/l2-interconnect-fabric.md

 A more in-depth discussion is possible, so if you'd like, please make a request, and I will put up a post or white paper.
-In the meantime, it may be interesting to venture over to {% include open-new-window.html text='Facebook's blog post' url='https://code.facebook.com/posts/360346274145943/introducing-data-center-fabric-the-next-generation-facebook-data-center-network/' %} on their fabric approach.
+In the meantime, it may be interesting to venture over to this {% include open-new-window.html text='Facebook blog post' url='https://code.facebook.com/posts/360346274145943/introducing-data-center-fabric-the-next-generation-facebook-data-center-network/' %} on their fabric approach.
 A graphic to visualize the idea is shown below.